-On Wednesday 8th January 2014, approximately 80 Rovers from across Australia attended a Service Day at the East Perth Cemeteries and St Bartholomew’s Church within the City of Perth.
+On Monday 6th January 2014, approximately 50 Rovers from across Australia attended a Service Day at the Beelair Regional Park, south of Perth, Western Australia.
 It was organised as part of the 19th Australian Rover Moot, held from 30th December 2013 - 10th January 2014.

-The Cemeteries Board were very thankful for the help the Rovers provided, as unfortunately they don't have many volunteers able to give up their time.
-All the Rovers who attended had a fun day helping to maintain historic graves and preserve history.
+The local conservation groups were very thankful for the work the Rovers provided, as unfortunately they don't often have much help from outside groups or individuals.
+All the Rovers who attended had a fun, hot and dirty day helping to restore the local wetlands to their natural state.

 Posted on behalf of WAM2014